 You will also find worksheets and activity ideas about swallowing, the epiglottis and choking in this packet:

 We included all of our hands-on activity ideas in this packet as well:

 Note: This packet is included in the Human Body Bundle (details below or in our Store).

-Again, to purchase all of the worksheets you see above click the button below.
-This will send you to paypal:
+Again, to purchase all of the Digestive System Packet click the button below:

 Don’t forget to check your PayPal email address for the download link!